E-commerce

 Shopify

-For the merchant site, the Shopify ecosystem with an AI chatbot for e-commerce (Qstomy) makes it possible to unify support and assisted selling on the channel you control best, then extend playbooks according to secondary channels.
+For the e-commerce site, the ecosystem Shopify with an AI chatbot for e-commerce (Qstomy) makes it possible to unify support and assisted selling on the channel you control best, then expand the playbooks across secondary channels.

 Unified data